claims-io/claims-maintenance/readme.md

 ## Getting Started

-A super simple container to throw up when undergoing applcation wide maintenance.
+A super simple container to throw up when undergoing application wide maintenance.

 _Rules_